cubefs/cubefs/docs/source/deploy/yum.md

 | master_exporterPort        | int    | Port for prometheus to obtain monitoring data                                                                                                                    | No       |
 | master_metaNodeReservedMem | string | Reserved memory size for metadata nodes.
 If the remaining memory is less than this value, the MetaNode becomes read-only.
 Unit: bytes, default value: 1073741824 | No       |

-> For more configuration information, please refer to [Master Configuration Instructions](../maintenance/configs/master.md).
+> For more configuration information, please refer to[Master Configuration Instructions](../ops/configs/master.md).

 ### DataNode Config